 The Global Climate and Health Alliance was formed in Durban in 2011 to tackle climate change and to protect and promote public health.

-The Alliance is made up of health and development organisations from around the world united by a shared vision of an equitable, sustainable future.
+The Alliance is made up of health and development organizations from around the world united by a shared vision of an equitable, sustainable future.
 Our vision is a world in which the health impacts of climate change are kept to a minimum, and the health co-benefits of climate change mitigation are maximised.

 Specifically, Alliance members work together to: